EmilienM/spypip/README.md

 ## Reasoning Model Support

 SpyPip includes built-in support for reasoning models that include thinking or reasoning steps in their responses.
-These models (like `deepseek-r1-distill-qwen-14b`) often wrap their internal reasoning in tags such as:
+These models often wrap their internal reasoning in tags such as:

 - `<thinking>...</thinking>`
 - `<reasoning>...</reasoning>`